Chicana literature: La Llorona

-Folklore scholar Jose Limon argues that "La Llorona [is] a symbol that speaks to the course of Greater Mexican [and Chicana/o] history and does so for women in particular, but through the idiom of women [it]also symbolizes the utopian longing [for equality and justice]'."
-Sandra Cisneros has used this modern La Llorona story that is "Woman Hollering Creek" to give a "voice to the violated Latina mother who ... struggles against domestic violence and economic and emotional dependency on men."
+Folklore scholar Jose Limon argues that "La Llorona [is] a symbol that speaks to the course of Greater Mexican [and Chicana/o] history and does so for women, in particular, but through the idiom of women [it]also symbolizes the utopian longing [for equality and justice]'."
+Sandra Cisneros has used this modern La Llorona story that is "Woman Hollering Creek" to give a "voice to the violated Latina mother who struggles against domestic violence and economic and emotional dependency on men."

-Traditionally, La Llorona is a treacherous figure; she kills her own children in an act of ultimate betrayal.
+Traditionally, La Llorona is a treacherous figure; she kills her own children, in an act of ultimate betrayal.
 She is selfish; she would rather keep her lover than her children.
 She is insane, often depicted as a crazy woman, neglectful and abusive to her children.
 In some variants of the story, she doesn't kill the children but she abandons them.
 She is vengeful; she kills/abandons children to avenge her broken heart.
-Finally, she is foolish: she kills the children and regrets doing so only when it is too late.
+Finally, she is foolish: she kills the children and regrets doing so, only when it is too late.

 Chicana writers such as Sandra Cisneros, Gloria Anzaldúa, Helena Maria Viramontes and Ana Castillo "have undertaken to create not only rich and immensely variegated accounts of women's experience, but alternative versions of Chicano culture."
 La Llorona (la Malinche) has been re-created as a woman who stands against injustices (in race, gender, and class).
-In modern Llorona stories, the male lover's dishonesty is emphasized, he is revealed as "a husband who not only deprives her of basic economic needs, but is also a slob, an emotional invalid, an adulterer and, worst of all, a batterer".
-La Llorona is now a protective, loving mother figure, strong not victimized: "Cleofilas, the Mexican protagonist of "Woman Hollering Creek," regains her voice by transforming herself from a stereotypical Llorona figure, a weeping victim, to a Gritona, a hollering warrior".
+In modern Llorona stories, the male lover's dishonesty is emphasized, as he is revealed as "a husband who not only deprives her of basic economic needs, but is also a slob, an emotional invalid, an adulterer, and, worst of all, a batterer".
+La Llorona is, now, a protective, loving mother figure, strong not victimized: "Cleofilas, the Mexican protagonist of "Woman Hollering Creek," regains her voice by transforming herself from a stereotypical Llorona figure, a weeping victim, to a Gritona, a hollering warrior".